FACTBOX-Swiss banks and the US tax crackdown

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-ZURICH Dec 19 A host of Swiss banks have signalled their readiness to work with U.S. officials in a crackdown on wealthy Americans evading taxes.
-Many more are expected to follow in the coming weeks, as Switzerland's cherished bank secrecy slowly gets wound back.
+ZURICH Dec 27 A host of Swiss banks have signalled their readiness to work with U.S. officials in a crackdown on wealthy Americans evading taxes.
+Many more are expected to follow in the coming weeks, as Switzerland's cherished bank secrecy is wound back.

 The programme requires the banks to hand over some previously hidden information and face penalties equivalent to up to 50 percent of the assets they managed on behalf of wealthy Americans.